SteveALee/fullmeasure-blog/source/_posts/back-in-the-saddle.md

 Well, initially I got a bit hung up on which practice strategies and exercises would be best.
 Which of the various courses or method books could I start on?
 Discover Double bass scales, Rufus Reid or Simandl?
 But re-reading the blog post [27 Ways to Get Inspired to Play Music Again](https://www.jazzadvice.com/lessons/27-ways-to-get-inspired-to-play-music-again/) from the JazzAdvice team reminded me I'm in this for the music, not the techniques.
 There's a lot of fantastic ideas in this post for getting your mojo back!

-And then All Swainger pointed me in the right direction in his response to my Facebook post sharing my predicament:
+And then [Al Swainger](https://www.alswainger.com/) pointed me in the right direction in his response to my Facebook post sharing my predicament:

 <blockquote>
 Think of a piece of music you'd like to play and work backwards from there to see what you should practice 😉